Orientations of Morse flow trees in Legendrian contact homology: Stabilization of capping sequences

 \section{Stabilization of capping sequences}

-In this section we will stabilize the operator $\dbar_{\Gamma_\lambda}$ so that it becomes surjective.
-This will allow us to understand the orientation of $\Gamma$ as an orientation of the flow out $\F(\Gamma)$ of $\Gamma$ in $M$.
+Let $\Gamma$ be a (sub) flow tree.
+We will stabilize the operator $\dbar_{\Gamma_\lambda}$ so that it becomes surjective.
+This will allow us to understand the capping orientation of $\Gamma$ as an orientation of the flow out $\F(\Gamma)$ of $\Gamma$ in $M$ in the case when $\Gamma$ is a sub flow tree, and by a sign if $\Gamma$ is rigid.

 To perform this stabilization we use the similar constructions found in \cite{kch} and \cite{trees}.
 Namely, we define a vector space $V_{\con}(\Gamma_\lambda)$ spanned by vector fields along $\Gamma$ representing the conformal variations.
 We then add this space to the domain of $\dbar_{\Gamma_\lambda}$, and extend the operator over this space so that it becomes a surjective operator.
 See Subsection \ref{sec:vectors}.